 Once you found the primary keyword you are aiming to rank on top of SERP, follow these steps accordingly.

-Step 1: Go to SEMrush Keyword Difficulty Tool over here and add your keyword(s).
-Then click on “Show Difficulty” button.
+Step 1: Go to Semrush Keyword Difficulty Tool over here and add your keyword(s).
+Then click on the “Show Difficulty” button.

 Keyword difficulty is 55.11.
 It is good.